chenchong446337/chenchong446337.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my Github page"
+title: "Welcome to my Github Pages"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+Thanks for visiting my personal Github Pages.
+I was born and grow up in China.
+After graduating from a medical school in China, I worked as an anesthesiologist in a hospital for about three years.

 A data-driven personal website
 ======